 Our community is full of wonderful children, families, staff and other interested stakeholders

-Our pupils come from a great range of backgrounds: we consistently have a significant number of children for whom English is a second (or even third!) language; nearly 40 languages spoken and a wide variety of faiths and heritage is represented and celebrated at the school.
+Our pupils come from a great range of backgrounds: we have 28% of children for whom English is a second (or even third!) language; 26 languages spoken and a wide variety of faiths and heritage is represented and celebrated at the school.
 We like to challenge stereotypes and ensure that every child is given the support and opportunities that will enable them to succeed to the best of their ability; we also insist that they put as much effort into this journey as they can and that they’re active and positive learners who make the most of every opportunity they’re given.
 We don’t allow glass ceilings based on circumstances of children and we don’t believe in fixed ability.
 Mixed confidence groups are used in classrooms.

 ‘EQUALITY’, not ‘INCLUSION’